jasonhejna/Parkinsons_Therapy_Glove/README.md

 # Editors
 You may edit the Electronic design files using a PCB editing software called easyEDA.
 This project can be accessed on EasyEDA at: https://pro.easyeda.com/editor#id=4203400eb7db434e9a89eb5de0ddfd4a

+The CAD files are in FreeCAD format and published in the /Control_Box and /Glove_Assembly folders.

 # Attribution